statamic/docs/content/collections/docs/validation.md

 ### All Laravel Rules

 You may use any validation rule provided by Laravel.
 You can view the complete list [on their documentation][laravel-validation].
+You may also use [custom rules](#custom-rules).

 ### Unique Entry Value